devhaocui/inventory-management-system/README.md

 - [x] userCreate() creates a username and password using bcrypt slow hashing algorithm.
 - [x] userLogin() asks for userName and Password and use bcrypt::validatePassword() to authenticate the hashed password.
 - [x] mainMenu() main prompt to ask for registration and login.
-- [x] colorized some of the terminal displays.
+- [x] colorized some of the terminal displays. (no longer useful since ImGui is being implemented).
+- [x] somewhat working GUI in the process of being fully implemented

-### Next Priorities
+### Next Priority
-- [ ] print items based on itemName alphabetically. (probably insert item.csv into a tuple data structure)
-- [ ] forgotPass() to allow password reset.
-- [ ] implementation of ImGUI into the project.
+- [ ] get all the existing functions to implement into ImGui structure.